kaka8shagy/namaste-react/README.md

 - Cons
   - lot of classes make the code look bad
   - A little hard to maintain with that many classes

+## Higher Order Components
+- Its a function that takes a component and returns another component with some enhancement
+-